mikolalex/mrr/README.md

         </div>
     }
 ```
-toState() method set's the value of e.target.value to the specified property of state.
-So, you don't need to create specific methods, bind them etc. It's common to use toState in mrr for most of event handlers, as we need only to set the value to state, the rest mrr will do for us.
+toState() method creates(and memoizes!) handler which set's the value of e.target.value to the specified property of state.
+Therefore you don't need to create specific methods, bind them etc. It's common to use toState in mrr for most of event handlers, as we need only to set the value to state, the further calculations will be done in computed cells.

 ### Asynchronous computing

 In most cases, you should use pure functions for calculating computable properties' values and avoid side-effect.
-But sometimes you may need to make something aynchronous, e.g. ajax request.
+But sometimes you may need to make something asynchronous, e.g. ajax request.
 For this case, use "async" type.
 When using 'async' type, the first parameter in function is always callback function, which you should call to return the value for computed property.
 ```jsx
 get computed(){